aparrett/ReactVideoBrowser/README.md

 # React Video Browser

-Modern React with Redux course project.
+The first project in the Modern React with Redux course.